AmonUCF/Leetcode/README.md

 # Leetcode
-A collection of code solutions to Leetcode problems solved in my Youtube series of tutorials
+A collection of code solutions to Leetcode problems solved